marufmks/employee-management-system/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-This update adds employee status tracking, enhanced dashboard features, and improved security.
+This update includes important security fixes for CSV exports, improved file handling, and various performance optimizations.
 Upgrade recommended for all users.

 == Privacy Policy ==